 How to serve homemade labneh?

 Homemade labneh is a lighter alternative to cream cheese.
 You can certainly spread it on sandwiches or use it as you would cream cheese.
-But, it is absolutely best served the Middle Eastern way—spread in a bowl with a pool of excellent olive oil in the middle, topped with a generous sprinkle of Za’atar spice or chopped fresh herbs like parsley or mint.
+But, it is absolutely best served the Middle Eastern way—spread in a bowl with a pool of excellent olive oil–I highly recommend this Early Harvest EVOO— in the middle, topped with a generous sprinkle of Za’atar spice or chopped fresh herbs like parsley or mint.
 Warm pita on the side.